EttusResearch/uhd/host/docs/transport.rst

 * **num_send_frames:** The number of send buffers to allocate
 * **concurrency_hint:** The number of threads to run the IO service

+**Note:** num_send_frames and concurrency_hint will not have an effect as the asynchronous send implementation is currently disabled.

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Resize socket buffers
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^